nwjs/grunt-nw-builder/README.md

 Type: `String`
 Default value: `null`

 The Name of your node-webkit app.
-NOTE: If this value is set to null, it will autodetect the `name` form your projects package.json
+If this value is set to null, it will autodetect the `name` form your projects package.json.
+This will be used to generate a plist file for mac.

 #### options.app_version
 Type: `String`
 Default value: `null`

 The version of your node-webkit app.
-NOTE: If this value is set to null, it will autodetect the `version` form your projects package.json
+  If this value is set to null, it will autodetect the `version` form your projects package.json.
+This will be used to generate a plist file for mac.

 #### options.build_dir
 Type: `String`